FOSS-Archives/webgui/README.md

 Here are some specific tasks to be done:

-* Merge in Haarg's work on replacing ImageMagick with something that installs reliably
 * Work on an importer for WordPress sites:  https://github.com/AlliumCepa/webgui/issues/9
-* Merge in the experimental installer from https://gist.github.com/scrottie/2973558 and update the documentation to suggest using it
 * Create a new, modern theme; documentation for doing this is in the _WebGUI Designers Guide_ at https://www.webgui.org/documentation2/webgui-designers-guide
 * Merge in various projects people have started:  https://github.com/AlliumCepa/webgui/issues/3
 * Forward port relevant bug fixes from the 7.x branch to 8.x.